allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/98-how-do-you-prove-hipaa-compliance/blogarticle.md

 ---
-Title: How do you prove HIPAA compliance?
+Title: "How do you prove HIPAA compliance?"
-SeoTitle: How do you prove HIPAA compliance?
+SeoTitle: "How do you prove HIPAA compliance?"
 Author: travis
 Fullname: Travis Good, MD
 Date: 03/06/2015